stacyliu16/M5-forecasting-challenge/README.md

 **The metrics:**

 The point forecast submission are being evaluated using the **Root Mean Squared Scaled Error (RMSSE)**, which is derived from the Mean Absolute Scaled Error (MASE) that was designed to be scale invariant and symmetric.

+**Final Model & Results**:

+Results from the **Prophet** model was submitted for final evaluation.
+The built in seasonality trends and ability to handle outliers as well as ease of parameter customization allowed me to produce the smallest error of 0.57504 on the test set.

+The parameters used are: growth='linear', holidays = holidays, uncertainty_samples=False, n_changepoints = 50, changepoint_prior_scale=0.7, changepoint_range=0.8, holidays_prior_scale=20, seasonality_mode='multiplicative', seasonality_prior_scale=20

+Note that "holidays" includes events, snap dates, as well as a +2 and -3 window for events

 ## EDA Summary
 - The rolling 90 day sales by state shows that sales for all three States have been increasing from 2011 to 2016